momntouslyfe/Co-Author/replit.md

 Co-Author Pro is an AI-powered book writing platform built with Next.js 15 and Firebase, designed to assist authors from concept to completion.
 It offers AI-driven topic research, blueprint generation, interactive chapter writing, and tools for creating marketing content and bonus materials.
 The platform features a hybrid monetization model (PAYG and subscriptions), an affiliate system, and an integrated blog.
 It leverages Google's Gemini AI via Genkit for all AI operations and Firebase for authentication and data.
 The UI is built with shadcn/ui and Tailwind CSS.
 The project aims to provide authoritative, well-researched, and credible writing support, avoiding fabricated information, and includes an administrative panel for centralized management and enhanced security.
 Key features include an "Offer Workspace" for developing bonus materials, a "Co-Writer" for marketing content generation, and a "Co-Marketer" for creating book offers and sales funnels.

 ## Recent Changes
+- **Co-Writer AI Word Count Compliance**:
+  - Added WORD COUNT COMPLIANCE section as HIGHEST PRIORITY in write prompts
+  - Tightened tolerance from ±10% to ±5% for more accurate word counts
+  - Added concrete examples (500 words = 475-525, 700 words = 665-735, 1000 words = 950-1050)
+  - AI instructed to plan content sections before writing to hit target
+  - Instructions to add detail if running short, trim if running long
 - **Co-Writer AI Code-Mixing and Style Profile Adherence**:
   - All AI writing operations (write, rewrite, expand, extend) now properly follow code-mixing patterns from style profiles
   - Added explicit CODE-MIXING INTEGRITY section to all prompts with examples